pulumi/docs/content/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/index.md

-To get started, download the free and open source [Pulumi SDK]({{< relref "/docs/get-started/install" >}}), which includes the `pulumi` CLI we'll be using below.
-If you don't already have the AWS CLI installed and configured, [set that up too]({{< relref "/docs/intro/cloud-providers/aws/setup" >}}).
+To get started, download the free and open source [Pulumi SDK]({{< relref "/docs/get-started/install" >}}), which includes the `pulumi` CLI we'll use below.
+If you don't have the AWS CLI installed and configured, [set that up too]({{< relref "/docs/intro/cloud-providers/aws/setup" >}}).
 You'll need AWS credentials to access your AWS account and provision resources.